mmistakes/made-mistakes-jekyll/_posts/2012-10-10-karensd-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @karensd"
+title: "Black and white girl"
 description: "PaperFaces portrait of @karensd drawn with Paper by 53 on an iPad."
 image: paperfaces-karensd-twitter-lg
 thumb: paperfaces-karensd-twitter-150.jpg